Medically reviewed by Drugs.com. Last updated on Oct 9, 2020.

 Certain factors may affect your risk of developing morphea, including:

-- Your sex and age.
-Females are more likely to develop morphea than are males.
+- Age.
 The condition can affect people at any age.
 It usually appears between the ages of 2 and 14 or in the mid-40s.

 Morphea can cause a number of complications, including: